 What we do

-We offer support, guidance, training and challenge to ensure that educational services are effective in maximising the progress the progress that our children make in school.
+We offer support, guidance, training and challenge to ensure that educational services are effective in maximising the progress that our children make in school.

 We do this through: